wotakumoe/wotaku/guides/irc.md

 ---
 title: IRC
+customDescription: Learn how to use IRC and XDCC for real-time messaging and file sharing.
+Install an IRC client, search for XDCC packlists, and download files through direct client-to-client connections.
 ---
 # IRC & XDCC
 IRC (Internet Relay Chat) is a real-time messaging protocol, while XDCC (eXtended DCC) is a method used on IRC to facilitate file sharing through direct client-to-client connections.
 In this guide, we explaned how to use bots in IRC.